Wsc000123/fqtool/README.md

 4. buffer size arguments are externalized as well
 5. umi use standardized OX:Z tag and umi quality use standarzied BZ:Z to append as comments after readnames
 6. fastq readnumber estimation and overlap analysis fixedup
+7. polyG and polyX trimming method corrected and add much more control over what and how to trim
+8. polyG/X trimming results are also displayed in html report now
-7. almost all class/functions have been annnotated, haha ~
+9. almost all class/functions have been annnotated, haha ~